skinnyrad/Skinny-Tools/README.md

 SSH into your Pager as root, navigate to the persistent storage root directory, clone the repository, and execute the installer with this command sequence:

-`cd /root && git clone https://github.com/skinnyrad/Skinny-Tools.git && cd Skinny-Tools && chmod +x online-install.sh && ./online-install.sh`
+`opkg update && opkg install git-http && cd /root && git clone https://github.com/skinnyrad/Skinny-Tools.git && cd Skinny-Tools && chmod +x online-install.sh && ./online-install.sh`

 ---